anorak-rums/anorak-boone/scripts/notes.md

 Database DNS Routing Kafka Microservices API Success doesn’t just find you.
 You have to go out and get it.
 Quantum Computing Neural Networks If you can dream it, you can do it.
 JavaScript NLP Big Data React Event-driven Architecture DNS Routing Code Review IoT Cloud Logging Data Science Scalability Pull Request
 Work hard in silence, let your success be your noise.
 Success doesn’t just find you.
 You have to go out and get it.
 I find that the harder I work, the more luck I seem to have.
 JWT Stay hungry, stay foolish.
 Neural Networks Python NLP IoT Dream big and dare to fail.
+NLP Opportunities don't happen.
+You create them.
+Framework JavaScript To be the best, you must be able to handle the worst.
+Automation DevOps API Gateway